 Limit the Feed

-Less comparison input, less fuel.
+Less comparison input, less fuel for the spiral.

 Name Your Values